-Girls stop growing and reach adult height usually between the ages of 14 or 15 years, or a couple of years after menstruation begins.
+Girls usually stop growing and reach adult height by 14 or 15 years old, or a couple years after menstruation begins.

-Learn more about this process, what to expect when it happens, and when you may want to call your child’s pediatrician.
+Learn more about growth in girls, what to expect when it happens, and when you may want to call your child’s pediatrician.

 Girls typically have a growth spurt in the one to two years before menstruation starts.

-For most girls, the growth spurt starts between the ages of 10 and 13.
-They then grow just 1 to 2 inches more in the year or two after getting their first period.
+For most girls, puberty occurs between 8 and 13 years old and the growth spurt occurs between 10 and 14 years old.
+They grow just 1 to 2 additional inches in the year or two after getting their first period.
 This is when they reach their adult height.